KonkilA/rota.py/README.md

 Usage
 -----
+Create a tasks.txt with each task on a new line, and a names.txt with each name on a new line.

 From the command line, run with the start and end dates as command line arguments in dd/mm/yy format:

 `python rota.py 15/11/14 12/12/14`